CallMeGreg/gh-language/README.md

 # Pre-requisites

 1. Install the GitHub CLI: https://github.com/cli/cli#installation
-2. Confirm that you are authenticated with an account that has access to the org you would like to analyze:
+2. Confirm that you are authenticated with an account that has access to the enterprise/org you would like to analyze:

 ```
 gh auth status
 ```

 Ensure that you have the necessary scopes.
-For example, if you are analyzing an organization, you need `repo` scope and for enterprises you need the `read:enterprise` scope.
+For example, if you are analyzing an organization, you need the `repo` scope and for enterprises you need the `read:enterprise` scope.
 You can add scopes by running:

 ```
 gh auth login -s "repo,read:enterprise"